Die Fackel 2.0, an Independent Webzine

 Finally, a few words about me, the person behind this webzine.

-In my offline life, I am a historian of early modern and modern European civilisation at the University of Bergen, Norway.
-Apart from my own research—right now, I am writing a book on Crime, Bureaucracy, and Punishment—I am using the pages of Die Fackel 2.0 here to add a bit of information here and there, as well as to engage in civic journalism.
+In my offline life, I am a professor of early modern and modern European civilisation at a public university somewhere in the Old World.
+Apart from my own research, I am using the pages of Die Fackel 2.0 here to add a bit of information here and there, as well as to engage in contemporary commentary.

-I am in anyone’s pay for these pages here, and I shall add that the opinions expressed therein are mine (except for those so referenced), mine alone, and have nothing whatsoever to do with those of my employer.
+I am offering these pages here for free, without barriers or prejudice, and I shall add that all opinions expressed therein are mine (except for those so referenced), mine alone, and have nothing whatsoever to do with anyone else, least of all with my employer.

-So, if you wish to reach out to me, either use the comment section, reply to the emails you receive upon subscription, of contact me directly.
+If you wish to reach out, please use the comment section or reply to the emails you receive upon subscription.

-While I won’t guarantee you’ll like everything I’ll write about, I’m certain that there will be plenty of food for thought on a variety of issues.
+While I cannot—and will not—guarantee you will like everything I write about (many things I thoroughly dislike myself), I am certain that there will always be plenty of food for thought on a variety of issues.